 , chocolate milk!

 We've been buying MOO Milk for the past year and love it.
 It's available at every Hannaford and Whole Foods in the Northeast and at a few other grocery stores too.
 The milk reportedly travels a shorter distance from cow to cooler than any other organic milk in New England.
-It's also pasteurized at a lower temperature than other organic milks, which better preserves its nutrients and
+It's also pasteurized at a lower temperature than other organic milks, which better preserves its nutrients and its taste.

 Which brings us back to the soup.
 It's wonderful—velvety smooth and full of taste—and so easy to make.
 What's more, it can be made with almost all local ingredients.
 There's the MOO Milk, of course, which I buy at Hannaford.
 I get the onions and potatoes at our winter farmers market, and also celeriac, which I often use instead of celery.
 For a special treat, I sometimes splurge and use fresh mushrooms from Oyster Creek Mushroom Company